Background pattern

 In adults:

-• “Gastroesophageal reflux disease” (GERD).
-In this disorder, stomach acid passes into the esophagus (the tube that connects the throat to the stomach), causing pain, inflammation, and heartburn.
+• “Gastroesophageal reflux disease” (GORD).
+In this condition, acid from the stomach passes into the esophagus (the tube that connects the throat to the stomach), causing pain, inflammation, and heartburn.

-• Ulcers caused by certain medications called NSAIDs (nonsteroidal anti-inflammatory drugs).
+• Ulcers caused by medicines called non-steroidal anti-inflammatory drugs (NSAIDs).

-• Ulceralmay also be used to prevent the formation of ulcers if you are taking NSAIDs.
+• Ulceral can also be used to prevent ulcers if you are taking NSAIDs.

 • Excess acid in the stomach caused by a tumor in the pancreas (Zollinger-Ellison syndrome).